The Sugarlands: Moonshining

 Kephart goes on to give a quasi-factual account of a North Carolina deputy's raid into the Sugarlands to find three fugitives.
 Kephart describes a cornfield planted on a slope "so steep that it must have been dug with mattocks and hoed on hands and knees."
 The residents, while polite, seemed very suspicious of the outsiders, offering no information on the three fugitives and refusing overnight lodging.
-The party eventually found a house to take them in for the night, but would return to North Carolina empty-handed.
+The party eventually found a house to take them in for the night but returned to North Carolina empty-handed.

 While moonshining no doubt occurred, Kephart's account is probably exaggerated.
 Gladys Trentham Russell, who grew up in the Fighting Creek area, estimated that less than 20% of mountain families ever engaged in the practice.
 Those who consumed moonshine often did so for medicinal purposes.
 Russell did acknowledge, however, that "bootleggers" and "bad men" made the far reaches of the Sugarlands too dangerous for women and children.